Marion wins at States

 Paige Marion (13-14 age group) was the lone State Champion for the Tritons, taking first place in the 100 yard freestyle with a time of 1:00.64, narrowly defeating Burlington Country Club's Grace Palmer who finished with a time of 1:00.68.

 "She did outstanding.
 I think she dropped two seconds, which is hard to do in a 100 (yard) swim, especially when you're already swimming at that level," said coach Alex Ramsvig.
+"Then she won and we all went nuts.
+It was really great."

 In addition to her first place finish in the freestyle, Marion also recorded three other top five finishes at the meet, taking third place in the 50 yard and 100 yard butterfly with times of 31.05 and 1:13.89, respectively, and fourth place in the 50 yard freestyle (27.81).